DataBiosphere/toil/docs/architecture.rst

 Toil support for Common Workflow Language
 -----------------------------------------

-The CWL document and input document are loaded, normalized, validated and checked using the 'cwltool.load_tool' module.
+The CWL document and input document are loaded using the 'cwltool.load_tool' module.
+This performs normalization and URI expansion (for example, relative file references are turned into absolute file URIs), validates the document againsted the CWL schema, initializes Python objects corresponding to major document elements (command line tools, workflows, workflow steps), and performs static type checking that sources and sinks have compatible types.

 Input files referenced by the CWL document and input document are imported into the Toil file store.
-Supports any URL supported by Toil file store, including local files and object storage.
+CWL documents may use any URI scheme supported by Toil file store, including local files and object storage.

 The 'location' field of File references are updated to reflect the import token returned by the Toil file store.